-An employee has the right to a minimum annual leave of 24 calendar days.
-However, if the employee has worked for the company for less than a year, then the annual leave shall be granted in proportion to the time actually worked, based on the approximate rate of 2 vacation days allotted for each month that one has worked.
+The employee’s right to annual basic and additional full-time leave in the first year of employment begins after six months of continuous work at the current employer.
+However, if the employee has worked for the company for less than a year, the annual leave shall be granted in proportion to the period actually worked, based on the approximate calculation of 2 vacation days for each month worked.

 Employees who have irregular working hours shall be provided with additional annual leave of up to 7 calendar days per year.